 Import and re-export vouchers, corresponding counterfoils are printed on a separate white sheet.

-The back of the green front cover and each voucher contains the ‘general list’ of the goods your carnet covers.
+The back of the green front cover and each voucher has the ‘general list’ of the goods your carnet covers.

-Each voucher also contains a declaration that the holder or your representative must complete and sign each time you show the carnet at export, import, re-export and re-import, including transport if that applies.
+Each voucher also has a declaration that the holder or your representative must complete and sign each time you show the carnet at export, import, re-export, and re-import, including transport if that applies.

-Your carnet is valid for up to 1 year from the date of issue.
+Your carnet is valid for up to one year from the date of issue.